 - ⅔ cup crushed peppermint candy cane

-- Extra crushed candy cane, for sprinkling before baking
+- extra crushed candy cane, for sprinkling before baking

 Instructions

-- Butter or spray a baking sheet or line with parchment paper.
+- Preheat the oven to 375°F (190°C).
+Butter or spray a baking sheet or line with parchment paper.

-- Sift the dry ingredients (flour, baking soda, and salt) before adding them to the butter mixture, or have them measured and sift as you add them.
+- Sift the dry ingredients (2 ½ cups all-purpose flour, 4 tablespoons unsweetened cocoa powder, 1 teaspoon baking soda and ½ teaspoon salt) before adding them to the butter mixture, or have them measured and sift as you add them.
+Don’t overbeat at this point.
+Simply mix well with a spatula or beat at the lowest speed until no streaks of flour remain.

 - Scoop portions on the prepared baking sheets making sure they're separated 2 inches from each other.